goldenstatedigitalnetwork/goldenstatedigitalnetwork.github.io/affiliates.md

 *   Respond to inquiries received via the GSDN website and/or contact e-mail regarding services in a timely manner.
 *   Agree to adopt generally accepted best practices for shareable metadata, content creation and digital preservation.
 *   If providing collection hosting or aggregation services, and if the content can be programmatically shared (e.g., via an API, through OAI-PMH): reflect [DPLA/Calisphere terms of service](https://help.oac.cdlib.org/helpdesk/attachments/9019958245) in your agreements with organizations that you serve, and make metadata and thumbnails available for harvesting by CDL (for further distribution to Calisphere and DPLA).
-*   Provide 90 days notification to Service Network if your organization is no longer able to participate in GSDN.
+*   Provide 90 days notification to the GSDN Executive Committee if your organization is no longer able to participate as an Affiliate.

 ## Interested in joining?